kimsjjkjn/PBPK_Propranolol/README.md

 The in-vivo values were digitised from published figures (raw datasets were unavailable).
 Digitisation can introduce small systematic and random errors, so the “Digitised In-Vivo” numbers may not perfectly reflect the original raw values.
 We therefore compare to both the digitised points and the literature targets.

 ## Human IV Model
+Although predicted data against digitised data results in AAFE = 1.74, predicted data against literature data results in AAFE = 2.73.
+It is more reasonable to compare with actual in vivo data from literature rather than digitised data (except for the cases when it's inevitable - i.e. time-concentration profiles).
+Thus this result indicates that this model does not reliably work.
+AUC and CL values match reasonably well (within 2x),but Cmax, Tmax, Vd, t1/2 largely mismatch (e.g. Cmax is predicted 3-4 times higher).
+Especially, because Vd and t1/2 are overestimated, human IV PK is not reasonably reflected.
+Thus, this result indicates that although human UV models are partially appropriate, clinically not appropraite.

 ### How Close?
 - Exposure is reasonably aligned.
 Predicted AUC₀–∞ ≈ 713 ng·min/mL vs in-vivo (digitized) 616 (fold-error, FE ≈ 1.16) and literature 979 (FE ≈ 1.37).
 - Cmax 7.39 ng/mL is close to in-vivo 8 (FE ≈ 1.08) and lower than literature 12.3 (FE ≈ 1.67).